oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 # Protect and Prevent: enforce controls

 ## Introduction
-Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets **Employees_search** and **Customer_orders** pdbs.
+Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets *`Employees_search`* and *`Customer_orders`* pdbs.
 These controls enforce strong security boundaries within the database environment.
 The controls include
 **Oracle Database Vault**, **Oracle SQL Firewall** and **Database Firewall**.

-The **Employees_search** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.Consider **SQL Firewall** (26ai feature) and **Database Firewall** to protect against
+The **`Employees_search`** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.Consider **SQL Firewall** (26ai feature) and **Database Firewall** to protect against
 - Misuse/abuse of Application Service account and access it from non-trusted path
 - Risks of SQL Injection attacks on self service application to see unauthorized data
 - Misuse/abuse of privileged DBAs credentials to do any DMLs on EMPLOYEESEARCH_PROD application schema sensitive database objects over the network
 - Data exfiltration attempts by privileged DBAs over the network of sensitive application data

-The **Customer_orders** is to be protected from external threats.
+The **`Customer_orders`** is to be protected from external threats.
 Stricter segregation of and access control policies play a major role in mitigating potential risks.
 You plan to configure Database Vault to ensure that
 - Only realm authorized users can connect to sensitive application schema.
 - Business users like Alex are authorized to query the authorized queries
 - Close monitoring of any realm violations and security relevant events

 Together, these controls create a layered defense strategy that safeguards sensitive data and ensures only authorized activity is permitted across the database environment.

-*Estimated Lab Time:* 45 minutes
+*Estimated Lab Time:* 30 minutes

 *Version tested in this lab:* Oracle AVDF Next Gen